sudheerj/reactjs-interview-questions/README.md

      1. **Call Hooks only at the top level of your react functions:** You shouldn’t call Hooks inside loops, conditions, or nested functions.
 This will ensure that Hooks are called in the same order each time a component renders and it preserves the state of Hooks between multiple useState and useEffect calls.
      2. **Call Hooks from React Functions only:** You shouldn’t call Hooks from regular JavaScript functions.
 Instead, you should call them from either function components or custom hooks.
+     3. **Sharing stateful logic, not state:** Custom hooks are designed to share reusable stateful logic across components.
+However, they should not share state directly.
+Each component that uses a custom hook will have its own separate state.
+Custom hooks provide a way to share the logic and behavior, not the state itself.
+     4. **No direct rendering:** Custom hooks should not include JSX rendering logic.
+They are meant to be utility functions that encapsulate reusable logic.
+Rendering and JSX should be handled within the components that use the custom hook.

      The eslint plugin named **eslint-plugin-react-hooks** can be used to enforce these two rules.